 Before setting up this plugin, you’ll need a Google Analytics account.
 Then, follow the instructions on the plugin settings page to get everything configured properly.

 The theme of your website (the look of it, which can easily be swapped for another look), is really easy to setup.

-I’ve changed the theme on this blog (Smart Passive Income) 4 or 5 times before I finally ended up with one I liked, but what’s nice is that there are a million and one themes available to you (both free and paid), so there’s bound to be one that suits your needs.
+I’ve changed the theme on this blog (Smart Passive Income) four or five times before I finally ended up with one I liked, but what’s nice is that there are a million and one themes available to you (both free and paid), so there’s bound to be one that suits your needs.

 For my niche site, I found an awesome free theme, SimpleFolio that works for what I’m trying to do at the moment.
 It has a number of features that a lot of paid themes include, which is cool.

-It’s not a theme, however, that you can get in WordPress’ free theme directory.
-So, you’ll have to visit the link above, download the zip file, extract it, and plop the folder into the …wp-content/themes/ folder in your site.
+It’s not a theme, however, that you can get in the free theme directory.
+So, you’ll have to visit the link above, download the zip file, extract it, and plop the folder into the wp-content/themes/ folder in your site.
 Then, it will show up as a theme you have installed on your blog, and all you have to do is activate it to make it live.

 If you purchase a premium theme from a site like WooThemes, you’ll have to use the same method to get it onto your site.

 Here’s a screenshot of my niche site up and running with the SimpleFolio theme:

 You can see some of the content on there already, and in fact as I write this post, I see that my page has actually already been indexed by Google.
 Not ranked, just indexed, which means they know it’s there.
 I’ll go over how that happened in the next post.